 Prospective adoptive families should interview the professionals with whom they are considering working and meet them in person.
 It’s important to explore their values when it comes to adoption, as well as their expertise and ability to provide the required support for everyone involved.
 The decision to work with a particular adoption professional is too important to make without completing this basic step.

 Families should also contact a state’s bar association to research an attorney and contact a state’s licensing specialist to research an agency.
 It’s important to know whether others have made formal complaints against a particular professional.

 The Internet and technology in general can also play an important role in further researching potential adoption professionals and expectant parents.
 Here are just a few examples of what prospective adoptive families can do:

 There are many ways to substantially reduce the chances of being defrauded.
-Here are three of the most important tips:
+Here is one of the most important tips: